How to Organize Your Finances in One Hour: A Simple 6-Step System to Take Control of Your Money Fast

 Step 2: List All Expenses (15 Minutes)

 Next, write down all your expenses.
-Include both fixed costs (like rent, subscriptions, and bills) and variable expenses (like food, transport, and entertainment).
+Include both fixed costs (rent, subscriptions, bills) and variable expenses (food, transport, entertainment).
+Don’t aim for perfection, aim to capture the majority of your spending.

 Step 3: Group and Categorize Your Spending (10 Minutes)